-Living in their own home for as long as possible is a personal goal of many seniors, but sometimes this can become a financial and emotional strain on them and their family members when the time arrives for organising additional care needs and expenses.
+Living in your own home for as long as possible is a personal goal of many people as they get older.
+It can however have the potential to add financial and emotional strain, especially when additional care and safety needs are required.

 What is a Home Care Package?

 A Home Care Package is a government-subsidised program designed to provide a range of services that support elderly people in their daily lives, ensuring they can age in place.
 These packages offer a flexible and personalised approach to care, allowing recipients to choose services that align with their specific needs and preferences.

 HCP’s are ideally designed for people who have more complex needs than what a Commonwealth Home Support Programme (CHSP) can provide.